xmidt-org/ears/docs/userguide/examples.md

 ./ears run
 ```

-You may want to edit the ears configuration file _ears.yaml_ located in the same folder before starting
+You may want to edit the EARS configuration file _ears.yaml_ located in the same folder before starting
-the ears service.
-After starting the EARS service you should be able to reach the service endpoint here:
+the EARS service.
+After starting the service you should be able to reach the service endpoint here:

 ```
 curl http://localhost:3000/ears/version